 Don’t be card-happy.
 Wait to be asked.

 I was so enamoured of my new business cards, I was happily handing them out as if they were confetti.
 Apparently though you should wait until someone asks for your card.
-That way they are someone who has expressed an interest and may contact you, rather than somebody who has simply tolerated your over-enthusiasm.
+That means there is more likely of their contacting you, rather than somebody who has simply tolerated your over-enthusiasm.

 Plea: If you’ve inherited your predecessor’s business cards, please don’t use them.
 I’m bad with names.
 It confuses me if I read Gunther, but could swear I was talking to a Mike.
 Scribbling a new email or phone number looks messy – why not just type your details on a plain sheet of paper?
 If you need to get some temporary cards made, I highly recommend moo.com (and this link gets you 25% off).